fronto/reading_guide/README.md

+* ##Learn the dependency injection principle.
+  * Find out what it means to "seperate construction from use"
-* Learn the dependency injection principle.
-Know the difference between tight coupling and loose coupling.
-Know why loose coupling is preferable.
-Know that loose coupling is achieved through dependency injection.
-Know the difference between dependency injection and inversion of control.
+  * Know the difference between tight coupling and loose coupling.
+  * Know why loose coupling is preferable.
+  * Know that loose coupling is achieved through dependency injection.
+  * Know the difference between dependency injection and inversion of control.
 Hint: Dependency injection achieves loose coupling between classes where as inversion of control achieves loose coupling between modules.
 Understand that DI makes classes easier to test, especially with mocks.

     Read Clean Code by Robert C. Martin